 Creator of the Take Back Your Temple program

 P.S.
-Have you seen my controversial video, the Supernatural Weight Loss Secret the Enemy Doesn’t Want You to Know?
+Have you seen my controversial video, The 5 Core Habits of Weight Loss Success?

 When it comes to knowing the enemy’s devices against us, Christians can’t afford ignorance.
 This video covers the most common way he traps Christians in engaging in destructive behavior.